top of page

 That morning of the eclipse, when the Event in question is the new moon’s crawl over the Texas sun, I sit in a mass of Event-witnessing strangers on a slat of dry riverbank.
 We’re all new to this, it’s a limited edition Event requiring an uncommon type of spectatorship, one of oblique orientations and an abnormal time span.
 A bit disoriented, we steal slight glances at each other, trying to figure out the right way to witness.
 I impersonate the neck angle of a solid-seeming woman.
 A photo taken sets off the lift of four others cameras.
 We form a recursive loop of casual mimicry, a circuit of telephone charades, performing our best guess at how to watch whats occurring.
 We take a shape, a constellation of novice bodies pulled into configuration by aberrant proximity and situation.
 A hive-mind of perceptual poses.
 I start to worry we’re too matchy-matchy.
 Like if one of us were to turn away we’d all miss the Event.
 But there’s no point individuating in the face of planetary circumstance.
 We attend the occasion together: Hunched up from the ground, hooked on the sky, eyes coated in the black plastic of our NASA certified eclipse glasses.
 Similarly mediated and similarly blinded, anonymized by lenses infused with carbon particles.
 Filter rich.

-The lenses sit in paper rims which are always blowing free from our ears, requiring a constant fingers-press to the temples.
-A rare woman decked out in a shirt emblazoned with tie-dyed planets thumbs at her glasses with windshield wiper gusto, a ceaseless back and forth, as if the lenses being too dark is a problem she should fix for the Event.
+The black plastic lenses sit in paper rims which are always blowing free from our ears, requiring a constant fingers-press to the temples.
+A rare woman decked out in a shirt emblazoned with tie-dye planets thumbs at her glasses with windshield wiper gusto, a ceaseless back and forth, as if the lenses being too dark is a problem she should wipe clean, fix for the Event.
 A tic, an addiction to clarity, infinitely repeated and unconsciously embodied.
 We’re getting pulled into unfamiliar postures, lens gestures, compulsive limbed modes of attention.
 This is the orienting force of material encounters.
-Transperceptive co-composition.
+The tansperceptive co-composition of a world.

-From the ground, we go on with our seats and adjustments, while through it all the moon is scooching on down, interrupting the sun and its habit of staring hard and mean.
+From the ground we go on with our seats and adjustments, while through it all the moon is scooching on down, interrupting the sun and its habit of staring out hard and mean.
 This is a brazen thing for the moon to do here, where Sun’s always just so incessantly up there, a vigilant observer, hot surveillance from above.
 This Event is Texas respite, not-Texas, sunweird sky, not-sky, not a state.
 This not-quite-afternoon, Sun’s starting to shut its eye for the first time.
 I feel secret.
 I think I could have worn less sunblock.
 I take off my hat.
 Sun’s getting crescented, turning moon-shape.
 Not sure it’s a sun anymore.
 Not-Sun Hangs Over Not-Texas: an Event.
-A dad over there to my left tells his kid to check out the sun again and again, to which the kid keeps replying “dad, it’s the moon”.
-He’s defiant and seems to be having a bigtime Event of his own, a bloom of that special confidence that comes from getting hard evidence that adults lack some insights.
-The look of this thing doesn’t call up any of the suns he’s gotten to know so far, from picture books or daily skies.
+A dad over there to my left tells his kid to check out the sun again and again, to which the kid replies once and firmly “dad, it’s the moon”.
+He’s defiant and seems to be having a bigtime Event of his own, a bloom of that special confidence that comes from getting hard evidence that adults lack some insight.
+The look of this thing doesn’t call up any of the Suns he’s gotten to know so far, from picture books or daily skies.
 Unrecognized Event, he has to make sense of it as something else.
-He’s probably right, it’s more moon than anything, if moon is mostly crescent and we’re not in a sunned place anymore.
+He’s probably right, it’s more moon than anything, if moon is mostly crescent and we’re not in a Sunned place anymore.

 The pace of this Event is troubling our ability to sit still doing nothing.
 If you look for too long, you’re really paying too much attention, and can’t notice the drama of it all- the fact that the moon’s consuming and we’re losing the sun.
 When the moon has just about done a half-block a man nearby shouts “It’s happening right now”.
 We peep up.
 Nothing happens that we can remark on.
 Some moon-step minutes later another witness shouts “It’s about to start!”.
 Nothing starts but the ripe clench of expectation.
 We balance on the full edge of about to.
 I think an infinite amount of things and not-things are about to start.
 We can’t quite figure out the bounds of this Event in time or space, the clip of its unfolding.
 It feels nothing like the taking-in of an object or a scene.
 We’re just partial witnesses to a hazy present that only means anything in relation to the just-before and the not-yet, the previous and next shape, the regular shapes of things in other days.
 I can only think of what’s happening right now in terms of moon-lengths and anticipation.
 Eclipse has made up a wrong type of day, clocked by extraordinarily screwey orbit hours.
 We’re taken along for the ride, pitched outside of the expected day-arc into a pleated time that tucks minutes together.
 It’s happening.
 Time bloated out by the unfinished shingling of sun and moon.
 It’s going on.
 We wait for a thing, uncomfortable, waiting for a spectacular thing without spectacular punctuation.
 This Event isn’t contained within a neat spatiotemporal envelope.
 It never arrives, but rather bleeds-through its peripherals in all directions, futures, pasts, swings through, meanwhiles.
 An interminable occasion.
 It’s only the folding-with of black plastic and face and stratosphere and fingers and eyes and air and universe and cardboard rims that catches this Event in the making.
 It’s happening and it never occurs.